block-open-source/goose/README.md

 * https://github.com/square/goose-vscode
 * https://github.com/Kvadratni/goose-intellij

+**Goose as a Github Action**

-There is also an experimental github action to run goose as part of your workflow (for example if you ask it to fix an issue): https://github.com/marketplace/actions/goose-ai-developer-agent
+There is also an experimental Github action to run goose as part of your workflow (for example if you ask it to fix an issue): https://github.com/marketplace/actions/goose-ai-developer-agent

+**With Docker**

 There is also a `Dockerfile` in the root of this project you can use if you want to run goose in a sandboxed fashion.